 No Hackers.
 No Dark Web.
 Just Basic Security Failings

-In terms of enterprise mobile security, the Verizon Mobile Security Index 2021 Report finds:
+In terms of enterprise mobile data security, the Verizon Mobile Security Index 2021 Report finds:

 In fact, the massive data breach at credit-reference agency Equifax reported in September 2017 was the result of a litany of errors inside the company.
 These include the failure to use well-known data security best practices and sub-optimal internal controls, including: